rabiaalamgir/MyRoutePlannerApp/README.md

 ## Getting Started
 Clone this repo on your local machine.
-Run MyRoutePlannerApp.py (It will ask for inputs and recommend format on runtime.
+Run MyRoutePlannerApp.py (It will ask for inputs and recommend format on runtime)

 ### Prerequisites
 1. Python 3.5